-In Action Step 6, we looked at how to develop a municipal disaster risk management policy framework.
-Action Step 9 helps you to establish and manage a public participation process before the district municipality finally adopts the policy framework.
+In Action Step 6, we looked at how to develop a provincial disaster risk management policy framework.
+Action Step 9 helps you to establish and manage a public participation process before the province finally adopts the policy framework.

 As discussed in Action Step 6, the more you consult with role players and stakeholders and the more they participate during the drafting process, the fewer the amendments you will need to make between the first draft of your policy framework and the final gazetting thereof.
-Although there is no statutory requirement for a district municipality to publish its disaster risk management policy framework in the relevant provincial gazette, it is recommended that municipalities do so.